sindresorhus/clear-module/readme.md

 <summary>Example use</summary>
 "clear" function will clear only the business logic of the module, any child dependencies will remain in memory.

+This use case is relevant for systems sustaining a state that's dependant on the Singelton nature of modules.
+When user would want to clear a specific module from memory without it having any "side effects" such as clearing a child module from memory as well.

 In the following example, `stats` module will **not** be cleared from memory